jhu-cardiac-mri/triggeredGASSP/README.md

 Load the network in the /network folder.
 There is also a screengrab showing the network if loading fails.

 # Installation
-Download as a zip and copy to /gpi/triggeredGASSP folder, or clone this repo into your ~/gpi directory by entering:
+Download as a zip and copy to /gpi/triggeredGASSP folder (the folder name needs to be "triggeredGASSP", or clone this repo into your ~/gpi directory by entering:

     $ git clone https://github.com/jhu-cardiac-mri/triggeredGASSP.git triggeredGASSP